Virtual Staging vs Real Staging: Which Is Better for Your Listing?

 3. Is the property vacant or occupied?
 Vacant: virtual staging excels.
 Occupied and cluttered: a stager’s in-person guidance may be needed.

 4. What’s the seller’s marketing budget?
-Under $500: virtual staging.
-Over $2,000: consider hybrid or traditional.
+Lower budgets favor virtual staging; larger budgets can support hybrid or traditional plans.

 The Bottom Line